nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Adds a room to the housing management system.

 Format: `oadd r/ROOM_NO t/TYPE [g/TAG]`
+* Room is initialised with default occupancy status of "No"
+* Room occupancy status can only be changed through the `alloc` or `dealloc` command when a resident is allocated or deallocated.
+The occupancy status cannot be defaulted to "Yes" during room addition.

 Example:
 * `oadd r/10-112 t/corridor_ac g/SHN` Adds a room numbered `10-112` of type `corridor_ac` with the tag `SHN`.